-2. Learn to Fast
+2. I learned to Fast

 Fasting - as in not eating.
-WTF?
 How am I not going to eat?
-My blood sugar will drop and then I will get hangry and bite my partners head off if I don't get food into me.
+My blood sugar will drop and then I will get hangry and bite my partner's head off if I don't get food into me.
 Ya, ya, ya...... that's what I used to think.
 Boo hoo, get over it!

-By the 3rd month I was up to 3 days of fasting per week.
+By the 3rd month, I was up to 3 days of fasting per week.
 I eased my way into longer fasts and now I fast whenever I feel like it.
-Sometimes I intermittent fast and sometimes I do extended fasts up to 3 days.
+Sometimes I intermittent fast and sometimes I do extended fasts for up to 3 days.

-3. Electrolytes, Electrolytes, Electrolyts
+3. Electrolytes, Electrolytes, Electrolytes

-How I did this was I added a magnesium supplement, I use those water enhancers with electrolytes in them such as the brand Mio, and whenever I felt hungry I would place a pinch of pink Himalayan salts under my tongue which I do every day.
+How I did this was I added a magnesium supplement, I use water enhancers with electrolytes in them such as the brand Mio, and whenever I felt hungry I would place a pinch of pink Himalayan salts under my tongue which I do every day.

 Many people get the "keto flu" when they start a low carb diet.
 I never had this experience, I only get a throbbing headache on day 3 of low carb and it's usually gone by day 4.

 Also, check out my resources page for more info.